custyblak/Phishing-Mail-Analyses/README.md

 <h2>Objective</h2>
 - Spot the indicators within the body of the mail<br />
 - Identify and decode any hidden URL within the body of the mail<br />
-- Analyze the header information
+- Analyze the mail and deduce if it is malicious or not.

 <h2>Tools used include:</h2>